 In my final years at college, two friends and I started a mobile application project called Blue Sky that was sponsored by Motorola and CMU.
 It was a grand idea to elevate local communication using bluetooth technologies.
 Unfortunately, I had to leave the team upon graduation to start paying off my student loans by working for General Motors (GM) as an engineer.
 Thinking back, I was afraid to take the entrepreneurial leap at this time because I had seen the challenges of early ventures through my father’s business.

-We welcomed our first child in 2017, and this life event accelerated my desire for an enhanced life vision to help create a sustainable world for future generations.
 I am currently pursuing a Yale MBA to better evaluate and improve my goals and to find like minds in a pursuit to make positive impacts around the world.